Toward Sustainability Foundation grants

 - Intended Outcomes and Impacts: Describe expected outcomes and ways in which your project could enhance knowledge or improve energy efficiency, environmental or economic impacts, and other important attributes in organic farming and food systems sustainability.

-Funding is allowed for direct costs and staff or student wages/salaries.
-Proposal budgets must itemize Direct Costs including wages and fringe benefits (the Cornell fringe rate for staff is Contract College (72.25%) and Endowed (37%), 0% fringe for students; if off-campus use your organization’s own justifiable fringe rate), materials and supplies, analytical costs, and essential travel to conduct the proposed work.
-For undergraduate or graduate student salary, fringes should not be requested.
-Total funding requests are limited to $10,000 per year (as noted above) including indirect costs of 10% on the total of all direct costs.
+Funding is allowed for direct costs and staff or student labor.
+Budgets must itemize Direct Costs including wages and fringe benefits (the Cornell fringe rate for staff is Contract College (72.25%) and Endowed (37%), 0% fringe for students; if off-campus use your organization’s own justifiable fringe rate), materials and supplies, analytical costs, and essential travel, etc. For undergraduate or graduate student salary, fringes should not be requested.
+Total funding requests are limited to $10,000 per year including indirect costs of 10% on the total of all direct costs.
 County/regional CCE requests can add their own justifiable indirect before the 10% Cornell indirect.
 Project funds remaining unspent on Feb.
-1, 2023 will be reclaimed for use by other TSF-funded projects in future years.
+1, 2024 will be reclaimed for use by other TSF-funded projects in future years.

 Total Salary & Fringes 6,890

 Total Direct Costs $9,940